1 September 2021

 According to the Bank’s decision, in the future credit institutions may pool capital allowances for housing loans and for the provision of funding to companies and local governments currently in effect, thereby maximising their use.
 Following the decision, a bank active in green financing may utilise capital allowances amounting to 1.5 per cent of its total risk exposure.

 The detailed set of criteria is available at the following link (in Hungarian).
-(Note: an English summary will be published in the coming days).
+(Note: an English summary is available here).

 Magyar Nemzeti Bank